NkiroteKim/portfolio-project/README.md

-    # PORTFOLIO
+# My portfolio

-        This is my portfolio landing page.
+#### This is my portfolio landing page that gives a brief introduction about myself.
+Enjoy!
-        By: Fridah Kimathi
+#### By **Fridah kim**

 ## Description

-        The portfolio contains a brief description of who i am.It also contains a list of projects i have done.

-    ### Technologies used

-        The tecnologies used include:
-                Html
-                Css
-                Git

-     ### Set-up instructions:
+My portfolio website that highlights a list of my projects at Moringa school,my hobbies, contacts and a brief description about me.

+## Setup/Installation Requirements
-                There is currently no set-up required when viewing this portfolio.
+* There are no set up installations for this project.
-                A link to the project:https://nkirotekim.github.io/portfolio-project/
+* Find a link to this project here: https://github.com/NkiroteKim/portfolio-project

+## Known Bugs
+There are no known bugs so far!
+## Technologies Used
+* HTML
+* CSS
+* GIT
+## Support and contact details
+Contact me for any sort of enquiries. fredakim18@gmail.com
+### License
 MIT License

 Copyright (c) [2018] [Fridah Kimathi]